MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-introduction.md

 ***Applies to: Dynamics 365, Dynamics 365 Customer Insights, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Sales***

-This article introduces the prospect to quote end-to-end business process.
+This article introduces the *prospect to quote* end-to-end business process.
 It outlines how Dynamics 365 products can help organizations manage and optimize their prospect to quote processes.

 ## Prospect to quote overview

 The *prospect to quote* business process flow is a sales process that starts with identifying potential customers (prospects).
 It ends with providing prospects with a quote for the product or service they're interested in purchasing.
 The following stages fit into this process:

 1. Define sales strategy

     This overarching step guides the overall sales process, including the prospect-to-quote stage.
 It involves setting goals, defining target markets, and creating a plan to achieve sales objectives.

 2. Run marketing campaigns

     Marketing campaigns play a role in lead generation and help attract potential customers.
 This step can be considered part of the lead generation process within the prospect-to-quote stage.

 3. Identify and qualify leads

     This step is essential in the prospect-to-quote process, as it involves finding potential customers and assessing their fit and potential value to the organization.

 4. Pursue opportunities

     This step aligns with the initial contact, needs assessment, and solution development stages in the prospect-to-quote process.
 It involves engaging with prospects and working to create tailored solutions that meet their needs.

 5. Estimate and quote sales

     This step corresponds to the proposal creation and presentation stages.
 It involves creating and presenting a detailed quote or proposal to the prospect.

 6. Manage customer relationships

     While customer relationship management is an ongoing activity throughout the sales cycle, it plays a role in the prospect-to-quote process, particularly in the follow-up, negotiation, and quote revision stages.

 <!-- Removed
 7. Analyze service operations

     This sub-process is more relevant to the broader sales and service delivery process, but insights gained from analyzing service operations can inform the solution development and proposal creation stages in the prospect-to-quote process. -->

-Every organization has variations to the *prospect to quote* end-to-end scenario.
-Here, we define the basic outline for any organization looking to implement a technology solution to support the *prospect to quote* business process.
+Every organization has some variation of the *prospect to quote* end-to-end scenario.
+Here, we define the basic outline for any organization that is looking to implement a technology solution to support the *prospect to quote* business process.

 ## Impact on the organization